Case role: Examples of Structural Case in English

 It is a question of present-day research, why is it that with pronouns in English, Case marking is preserved?
-A proposed answer has been that since pronouns are a closed category and don't partake in productive morphology, then they are in a way 'memorized' by speakers of English.
+A proposed answer has been that since pronouns are a closed category and don't partake in productive morphology, then they are in a way "memorized" by speakers of English.
 The fact that they may be just memorized forms suggests that there is no significant reason for why members of this category should undergo a drastic change, losing morphologically overt Case marking.
 Considering this argument, why then do noun phrases receive genitive Case marking in English?
-The notion of abstract Case marking on all noun phrases can help answer this question: All noun phrases undergo Case marking assignment but this is not always phonetically realized at surface structure (the exception to surfacing of this morphological case is the possessive form -'s).
+The notion of abstract Case marking on all noun phrases can help answer this question: All noun phrases undergo Case marking assignment but this is not always phonetically realized at the surface structure (the exception to surfacing of this morphological case is the possessive form -'s).

-There is a phenomenon in English known as Exceptional case-marking (ECM).
-The phenomenon of ECM makes it evident that accusative case is not necessarily assigned to the complement of the assigner.
+There is a phenomenon in English known as exceptional case-marking (ECM), which makes it evident that accusative case is not necessarily assigned to the complement of the assigner.
 The following example is intended to demonstrate that case can be assigned as long as there is no barrier that intervenes, and given that there is no nominal closer in proximity to the assigner than the assignee.
 For example (* indicates an ungrammaticality):